btel/svg_utils/docs/source/tutorials/composing_multipanel_figures.rst

           SVG("anscombe.svg")
           )

-This will combine two SVG files into a single figure.
-The problem with this figure is that the drawing will overlap and become quite unreadable.
+The problem with this
+figure is that the drawings will overlap and become quite unreadable.
 To avoid it we have to move figure elements.
 To do that automatically  you can use ``tile()`` method of ``Figure()``, which arranges the elements on a regular two-dimensional grid.
 For example, to arrange the two SVG elements